Phenylacetone monooxygenase

-The 4 substrates of this enzyme are phenylacetone, NADPH, H^{+}, and O_{2}, whereas its 3 products are benzyl acetate, NADP^{+}, and H_{2}O.
+The four substrates of this enzyme are phenylacetone, reduced nicotinamide adenine dinucleotide phosphate (NADPH), oxygen, and a proton.
+Its products are benzyl acetate, oxidised NADP^{+}, and water.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+This enzyme is a flavoprotein of Baeyer-Villiger monooxygenase type, which uses molecular oxygen as oxidant and incorporates one of its atoms into the starting material.
 The systematic name of this enzyme class is phenylacetone,NADPH:oxygen oxidoreductase.
 This enzyme is also called PAMO.